JamesF905/Employee_Manager/README.md

 1) Install GitBash

-2) Install Node.js
+2) Install MySql server

-3) Clone this repo
+3) Install Node.js

-4) Run GitBash from your cloned folder
+4) Clone this repo

-5) type "npm i" in GitBash
+5) Run GitBash from your cloned folder

-6) type "node index.js" in GitBash to start the application and fill out the form, an index.html file will be generated and stored in the "dist/" folder
+6) type "npm i" in GitBash

-7) type "npm run test" to run the jest test suites
+7) type "npm start" to run

 <p align="center"><a href="#contents">(back to top)</a></p>
 <br/><br/>